Extra Keyboard Keys

 - If the character immediately preceding the cursor is a space (“ “), tapping [§] deletes the text up to (including) the next space, so it deletes a word.

-- If the preceding character is a period (“.”), tapping [§] deletes a sentence.
+- With a period (“.”) as preceding character, tapping [§] deletes a sentence.

-- If the preceding character is a newline (return), you delete a whole paragraph.
+- When a newline (return) precedes the cursor position, you delete a whole paragraph.

 - The same works with any character.

 - (The character § is hard to find on the iOS keyboard: just look for &, tap and hold it and wait or the pop up to appear).